 If your supply chain is hindered by the long lead of forgings and you want something quicker; if you want a more environmental manufacturing process that reduces the need for transportation of large heavy forgings across Europe, and reduce the quantity of coolant and oil contaminated swarf from machining; if you are looking for better material properties than a forging and the possibility of a reduction in cost for exotic material, then you need to find out more about Wire + Arc Additive Manufacturing (WAAM) of large scale net shape parts

-As seen in the IMechE Professional Engineering Magazine 15th of January 2019 – article entitled ‘Additive manufacturing goes large – Aerospace prints bigger and better parts’.
+WAAM was mentioned in the IMechE Professional Engineering magazine's 15 January 2019 issue in an article entitled ‘Additive manufacturing goes large – aerospace prints bigger and better parts’.

 This event comprises a tour of the Cranfield University Welding Engineering and Laser Processing Centre with short talks from researchers in the field.

 - Staff Topic - Development of process and materials for WAAM of Aluminium Components.